-Kitchenaid produced their first stand mixer in 1919 as the company’s flagship product.
+Kitchenaid produced its first stand mixer in 1919 as the company’s flagship product.
 Today, the brand remains a leading name in kitchen appliances.
 Their stand mixers come in a variety of attractive colors and size options to suit any kitchen.

 A powerful motor drives the mixer to give you a variety of speeds, from low and slow for batters to breakneck speeds for whipping.
 It acts as a second set of hands in the kitchen, making mixing tasks a breeze.
-If you suffer from mobility issues such as carpal tunnel or arthritis in the hands and wrists, a stand mixer can take some of the pressure off of your joints as you cook.
+If you suffer from mobility issues such as carpal tunnel or arthritis in your hands and wrists, a stand mixer can take some of the pressure off your joints as you cook.

 A Quick Guide to Kitchenaid Speeds

 Kitchenaid mixers have speed settings that range from 2 to 10, with 10 being the fastest.
 No matter what you’re cooking, it’s best to start slow and amp up to the speed you want.
 This is especially true when adding powdery ingredients such as flour or sugar.
 The mixer may end up whipping these up into a cloud at high speeds, which can be potentially dangerous if inhaled.

 For baking, you’ll most often keep the mixer at lower speeds for thick dough and batter.
 You may end up spilling batter or wearing down the motor at higher speeds.
 For medium-thick mixtures that need pounding or kneading, raise the speed to around 3 to 4.

 Creaming ingredients such as sugar and butter takes a slightly higher speed, such as 5 or 6.
 For beating ingredients such as eggs, it’s best to mix at speeds of around 7 or 8.
 It’s likely you won’t need to go up to 9 or 10 very often, but these speeds can be useful for whipping ingredients such as cream or milk.